FAQ: Fraud Monitoring with TC40 and SAFE

 - What requirements do TC40 and SAFE impose on banks?

-- How do TC40 and SAFE reports impact merchants?
+- How to operationalize TC40 and SAFE data

 Visa and Mastercard are the two largest credit card networks, and as such, they have a vested interest in monitoring and preventing credit card fraud.
 Among the tools they use to assist in this process are TC40 (for Visa) and SAFE (for Mastercard).

 Knowing how and why this data is generated and collected can give you insights into how fraudsters might be targeting your business.
-In this FAQ, we’ll try to answer the most pressing questions merchants have about TC40 and SAFE, including the most important one: Can they help you avoid chargebacks?
+In this FAQ, we’ll try to answer the most pressing questions merchants have about TC40 and SAFE.

 What is TC40 data?